Polodolo4/Pokedex--Project/README.md

 # Pokedex--Project

+## Project Description

- Project description: Project displays a Pokedex (list of Pokemon) and users can click on said list to view details about the Pokemon selected as well as an image of the Pokemon.
+Project displays a Pokedex (list of Pokemon) and users can click on said list to view details about the Pokemon selected as well as an image of the Pokemon.

+## Key Features

- Data was loaded from an external API.
+-Load data from an external source (API).
+-View a list of items.
+-On user action (e.g., by clicking on a list item), view details for that item.

- Tools used:
+## Tools Used:

- *Javascript
- *HTML
- *CSS
- *jquery
- *Bootstrap
+-Javascript
+-HTML
+-CSS
+-jquery
+-Bootstrap